basilhendroff/truenas-iocage-wordpress/README.md

 ### Troubleshooting
 Having installation or post-installation issues?
 First thing to check is `wordpress-config`.
 You may be asked to provide this if requesting assistance in the discussion area.

 You may find the logs below useful for troubleshooting.
-Assuming you jail is named `wordpress`, you can access these through a terminal using `iocage console wordpress`.
+Assuming your jail is named `wordpress`, you can access these through a terminal using `iocage console wordpress`.
 1. The Caddy webserver log file at `/var/log/caddy.log`
 2. The MariaDB error log for the site `wordpress` at `/var/db/mysql/wordpress.err`
 3. The PHP-FPM log file at `/var/log/php-fpm.log`